AnnaGanisheva/churn-prediction/README.md

 - The problem is clearly described in the "Problem Statement" section.
 - The project runs locally using Docker Compose; cloud deployment and IaC are listed as potential improvements.
+- A *basic cloud deployment is included using AWS Fargate provisioned via Terraform.
 - MLflow is used for experiment tracking and model registry.
 - Prefect is used for orchestration of both training and monitoring pipelines.
 - The model is deployed via a simple Streamlit UI for inference, included in the Docker setup.